How ZFS works?

 On Double-Parity (RAID6, RAIDZ2) systems you can continue to use your array in "DEGRADED" mode when you have 2 failing disk from array.

 On Triple-Parity (RAIDZ3) systems you can continue to use your array in "DEGRADED" mode when you have 3 failing disk from array.

-Please note that if you are using large disks on large array and be careful with their URE ratings, array from single Desktop HDD may could not be rebuild when its failing due to DIsk specific "Unrecoverable Read Errors" which is normal.
+Please note that if you are using large disks on large array then be careful with their URE ratings, array from single Desktop HDD may could not be rebuild when its failing due to Disk specific "Unrecoverable Read Errors" which is normal.

 Commonly Accepted formula is at least one parity per 3-4 disks.
 So if you have 12 disks you should user triple-parity or more raid arrays.

-If you have 15 disks don't build a single array, make 2-3 arrays then stripe them into one, or use like SAN.
+If you have 15 disks don't build a single array, make 2-3 arrays then stripe them into one, or use as SAN.